Dollar set for weekly fall as euro bounces on ECB hike

 Bank of Japan Governor Haruhiko Kuroda said on Friday that rapid yen moves were undesirable after a meeting with Prime Minister Fumio Kishida.

-The Australian dollar was on track for its best daily gain in three months, up 1.8% versus the dollar to $0.68730, also rebounding from deep lows.
+The Australian dollar was also on track for its best daily gain in a month, up 1.4% versus the dollar to $0.68480, also rebounding from deep lows.

-(Reporting by Iain Withers, additional reporting by Alun John and Rae Wee in Singapore, Editing by Kim Coghill)
+(Reporting by Iain Withers, additional reporting by Alun John and Rae Wee in Singapore, Editing by Kim Coghill and Louise Heavens)